The Untold Truth Of Brenda Lee

 Brenda Lee wasn't just gifted with a brilliant voice, she had something more valuable: A loving family.
 When she spoke about her childhood to the Women of Rock Oral History Project, she mentioned her siblings — a younger brother and an older sister — and her mother, who worked incredibly long hours to support them.
 It was that closeness that helped them get through a catastrophic loss: When Lee was 6, her father died.

 Other sources (like Rolling Stone) claim that she was 8 when her father died, but the loss was ultimately the same.
-Ruben Tarpley was a loving and caring father, says Biography, but also struggled with alcohol addiction.
+Ruben Tarpley was a loving and caring father, but also experienced alcohol addiction.
 When he was killed in a construction accident, the family was penniless — and her mother was left to work long, back-breaking hours at a cotton mill to try to make ends meet.
 The sometimes 16-hour-long shifts took a toll, and Lee's singing became a way for the family to make some much-needed extra money.

 Her mother ultimately remarried a record store owner named Jay Rainwater.
 It was at his store that Lee would sing on the weekends, and it was at the same time that a local DJ with the unlikely name of Peanuts Fairclough was helping her get recognition and air time — along with encouraging her to shorten her name to "Lee" from "Tarpley."